unikraft/docs/content/en/community/hackathons/sessions/behind-scenes/content/Work-Items_06.-Tutorial---Reminder:-Adding-Filesystems-to-an-Application.md

 These configurations will also mark as required **9pfs** and **uk9p** in the menu.

-We want to run Unikraft with QEMU/KVM, so we must select **KVM guest** in the `Platform Configuration` menu.
+We want to run Unikraft with QEMU / KVM, so we must select **KVM guest** in the `Platform Configuration` menu.
 For 9PFS we also need to enable, in the **KVM guest** options menu, `Virtio` -> `Virtio PCI device support`.

 Save the configuration and exit.